-On November 17, as part of our November US press tour, we went outside of the Silicon Valley and took an early flight to Seattle in order to meet with the representatives of Isilon, a leading innovator in distributed storage for the past 10 years.
+EMC has just taken over Isilon and both businesses share a common understanding of where the storage business is going.
+On November 17, as part of our November US press tour, we went outside of Silicon Valley.
+We took an early morning flight to Seattle to meet with the representatives of Isilon, a leading innovator in distributed storage for the past 10 years.
 We were greeted by Sujal Patel, President and Chief Executive Officer and founder of Isilon.
-One of the most exciting piece of news for today is the planned takeover of Isilon by EMC; even though this is not yet a closed deal at this moment, we were able to talk about that subject very openly with Sujal and his teams.
+One of the most exciting pieces of news for today is the planned takeover of Isilon by EMC; even though this is not yet a closed deal at this moment, we were able to talk about that subject very openly with Sujal and his teams.

 Isilon to become an independent division of EMC

 The announcement was made on November 15 even though the deal is not yet completed.
 According to Sujal Patel, the deal between both companies makes perfect sense.
 “The EMC offer was considered the best offer for our shareholders” added Patel.
 “We at Isilon think that our technology is compelling, but only a larger company can take this business to the next level, mostly internationally” he went on.

 Besides, Patel thinks we are entering a new stage of the IT industry and that the EMC-Isilon deal – in which Isilon will remain independent from the mother company – is a good means to help clients transition to that stage of the business.

 Today, new architectures are being brought in clouds, both public and private, the skills at both companies are different, and the combinations of EMC and Isilon technologies will enable us to create a platform with which more value can be delivered to customers.
 EMC shares a joint ambition with Isilon” Patel concluded.

 More about Isilon and the EMC deal in the following video interview recorded on location at Isilon’s head office in Seattle